 Most listings are in the $20's per square foot per year.
 The Glendora region is seeing a decline in rates.
-In the last 3 months, the median rate decreased $22 per sqft per year.
-That's a 43% decrease in rent.
+In the last 3 months, the median rate fell $2 per sqft per year.
+That's a 9% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Glendora submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Glendora region has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 7 listings have come on the market, which means new availabilities are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 14% of the office spaces in the Glendora are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 7 listings have come on the market, which means listings most likley are going fast.
+You'll want to be prepared to make an offer immediately.
+About 86% of the available leases in the Glendora are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,190 sqft.
-Most buildings in this market are close to 2 stories.
-Most buildings in this region were built in 1985 and are Class B.
+The standard measurement for office space in this area is around 1,500 sqft.
+Most properties in this market are around 2 floors.
+Most buildings in this market were built in 1985 and are Class B.